 The Sawyer Camp Trail is a popular and accessible paved trail that parallels I-280 between Millbrae, near SFO, and Crystal Springs.
 The trail is 6 miles one-way, and has a mix of terrain, from forest to a sections along a reservoir and the San Andreas Dam.
 It is fairly flat, except for a nearly 200 ft. hill at the northern end near Millbrae.
 At the northern end, it’s possible to continue north on the San Andreas trail for about 2 miles.

 This 900 acre preserve is also easily accessible, about 3 miles off I-280/Rt.84.
+Trails are mainly wooded.
 There are gentler forested trails with a wonderful variety of trees, and some steeper trails into canyons popular with mountain bikers.
-If you’re there on a Sunday, there’s a 3 mile section of Canada Rd. between Hwy 92 and the Fioli entrance that is closed to cars.
+If you’re there on a Sunday, there’s a nearly 3-mile section of Canada Rd. between Hwy 92 and the Fioli entrance that is closed to cars.
 One can connect to nearby Wunderlich Park using the 2.7 mile, relatively flat Skyline Trail.
 For those who want hills, try the Dean and Chinquapin trails.
 Richards Rd. is the widest and longest trail at 2.7 miles, but it is quite steep. $6 admission fee.
 Great option on a hot day.

 Another hillside park with wonderful trails of redwood groves, open meadows, and beautiful oaks and madrones.
 Easily accessible from I-280/Rt.
 84, and about 8 miles from Palo Alto, and with good parking.
 Once the Folger family ranch, the estate stables and buildings have been well preserved and are a good spot for a picnic.
 There are numerous trail options.
 Good for runners are the Loop Trail (wider road); the more open Meadow Trail; and the 2.7 mile, relatively flat Skyline Trail that connects to Huddart Park.
 The Madrone Trail is a wonderful but more challenging.
 Note: it can be hot here in the summer.